nurturing the natural process...

 Although the biochemistry of fermentation was a mystery until the late nineteenth century, the results of the

 thought to be a spontaneous act of Nature, merely set in motion by man.
-The
+Historically,

 vessel.
-When the fermentation was complete, the wine was pressed by
+When the bubbling, heating activity was complete or greatly slowed, the wine was pressed by

 some mechanical means to separate the liquid from the stems, skins,